 Organic search comprises all of the results found on a search engine like Google, with the exception of the paid Google advertising links at the top of the page.
 Google's algorithm determines which results appear where based on a complex formula involving a site's relevance to the given search term and a variety of measures of a website's authority and trust.

 Local search encompasses the techniques and strategies employed to promote a business that meets face-to-face with its customers.
-Think of the online business listings you find on Google Maps when you search for "Mexican restaurant near me."
+Think of the online business listings you find on Google Maps when you search for "orthopedic surgeon minneapolis."
 Online business listings play a crucial part in local search, but more on that later.

-There's a world of difference between operating a Mexican restaurant and running a surgical practice, but in the realms of local and organic search, operationally it's much the same, with the same factors playing a part in catapulting your business to the top of the search results (in varying degrees), whether it's your website or a Google Maps listing that's competing for rankings.
+There's a world of difference between operating SEO best practices in Google and running a surgical practice. this is why it is critical to hire the correct SEO agency to perform your technical surgeon SEO objectives.
+In the realms of national, local and organic search, operationally, it's much the same, with the same factors playing a part in catapulting your business to the top of the SEO search results (in varying degrees), whether it's your website or a Google Maps listing that's competing for rankings.

 Building Up an Online Presence with Local Business Listings